Oklahoma Law Enforcement Memorial

 OLEM – NLEOM –

-Benjamin F. Milligan - Deputy Sheriff
+Benjamin Franklin Milligan - Deputy Sheriff

-Cimarron County Sheriff's Office
+Cimarron County Sheriff’s Office January 7, 1909

-About 11:30 a.m. on Thursday, January 7, 1909, Deputy Sheriff Benjamin Milligan, 60, arrested Ezra Revis in a feed yard in Boise City to return him to Dalhart, Texas where he had jumped bond.
-Ezra Revis asked Deputy Sheriff Milliagan if he could use the restroom before leaving the feed yard.
+At about 11:30 a.m. on Thursday, January 7, 1909, Deputy Sheriff Benjamin Milligan, 60, arrested Ezra Revis in a feed yard in Boise City to return him to Dalhart, Texas where he had jumped bond.
+Ezra Revis asked Deputy Sheriff Milligan if he could use the restroom before leaving the feed yard.
 Deputy Sheriff Milligan allowed Revis to go and waited outside for him.
 When Ezra Revis came out of the restroom, he had a pistol and shot Deputy Sheriff Benjamin Milligan in the side with the bullet piercing his heart and killing him.
 Ezra Revis then stole a nearby horse and rode west out of town never to be seen again.

 Benjamin Milligan is buried in Boise City Cemetery, Boise City, Cimarron County, Oklahoma.